Archives Concentration

 ARX 340 Seminar: Taking the Archives Public (4 Credits)

 This seminar brings together a cohort of archives concentrators and other advanced students to explore contemporary issues at the intersection of archives and public history.
 The readings focus on case studies and the challenges in preservation, access and interpretation of archival materials.
 The class analyzes how these materials become part of a meaningful and usable past for general audiences while taking into account the dynamics of national and collective identity formation, trauma, memorialization, social justice, and the changing digital landscape in the fields of public history and cultural heritage work.
-Enrollment limited to 15.
-Juniors and seniors only. {H}
+Restrictions: Juniors and seniors only.
+Enrollment limited to 15. {H}

 Spring